 \subsection{Experimental Results on LFW}

-To further evaluate our method on face verification task, we also conduct experiments on the LFW dataset.
-As can be seen from Table V, deeper architectures may achieve better verification accuracy, but the calibration performance gets worse, which has also been demonstrated on both FIW and LFW.
-Moreover, Fig. 6 plots the correlation between the confidence and accuracy of the four models before and after calibration. we observe that ASC is helpful to improve the calibration of all four models.
-Due to the high accuracy of ResNet34, ResNet50, and ResNet101 on the LFW dataset, the calibration methods tend to map the predictive confidence to a high-level to match the expected accuracy.
-However, as shown in Fig. 6, the calibrated confidence of all four models does not degenerate to a constant solution, and instead it is well matched to the prediction accuracy of different levels.
+To further evaluate our methods on face verification task, we also conduct experiments on the LFW dataset \cite{huang2008labeled}.
+As can be seen from Table \ref{tab:table5}, deeper architectures may achieve better verification accuracy, but the calibration performance gets worse, which has also been demonstrated on both FIW \cite{robinson2016families} and LFW \cite{huang2008labeled}.
+Moreover, Fig. \ref{Fig6} plots the correlation between the confidence and accuracy of the four models before and after calibration.
+We observe that ASC is helpful to improve the calibration of all four models.
+Due to the high accuracy of ResNet34, ResNet50, and ResNet101 on the LFW dataset \cite{huang2008labeled}, the ASC is inclined to map the prediction confidence to a high-level, consequently aligning with the expected accuracy.
+However, as shown in Fig. \ref{Fig6}, the calibrated confidence of all four models does not degenerate to a constant solution.
+Instead, it is effectively adjusted to match the prediction accuracy at varied levels.